developer478/global-odds-blog-task/README.md

 ### Installation Note:
 - Please note that you need PHP 8.0 or higher to execute the script
-- Please create a database name/user and exucute "db.sql" first
+- Please create a database name/user and execute "db.sql" first
 - To change the MySQL connection information, please edit /Engine/Config.php
 - Admin login (email/password) is: admin@gmaill.com / pwd123

 - Please note that you need PHP 8.0 or higher to execute the script
-- Please create a database name/user and exucute "db.sql" first
+- Please create a database name/user and execute "db.sql" first
 - To change the MySQL connection information, please edit /Engine/Config.php
 - Admin login (email/password) is: admin@gmail.com / pwd123